jerhv/steam-review-crawler/README.md

 ### Instructions:
 Install python packages with pip using requirements.txt (in commandline, pip3 install -r requirements.txt)

-Crawler script can then be run using Python 3. (in commandline, python3 crawler.py)
+Crawler script can then be run using Python.
+The code has been written and tested in Python 3 only. (in commandline, python crawler.py)

-The script will require a Steam AppID as a parameter. (e.g. python3 crawler.py 1382330)
+The script will require a Steam AppID as a parameter. (e.g. python crawler.py 1382330)

 Optional date filters can be added with the "--filter_from" and "--filter_to flags", in the YYYY-MM-DD format (e.g. python crawler.py 1382330 --filter_from="2021-02-02")